subshell/helm-charts/charts/sophora-server/README.md

 ## Notable Changes

+### 3.4.0

+Removes an invalid document separator when using `gcp.backendPolicy.enabled`:true

 ### 3.3.0

 Added `sophora.server.storage.useSeparateVolumes` (default: `true`) to control the number of volumes.
 When enabled, `/sophora/data` uses a separate PVC.